jameswniu/research_doc_extraction_rag_agent/output/report.md

 ---

-## What factors influenced your decision when choosing your VPN?
+## What factors influenced your choice of VPN provider?

 **Participants:** 105

-**Headline:** Participants balance privacy with practicality when selecting VPN services
+**Headline:** Privacy, Value, and Reliability Drive VPN Choice

-**Summary:** Participants primarily choose VPNs for privacy and identity protection (40 percent), while cost, convenience, and trusted recommendations (35 percent) and speed, reliability, and server access (25 percent) also shape decisions.
-Providers should emphasize strong privacy safeguards, transparent pricing, and dependable performance to better align with participants' priorities.
+**Summary:** Participants primarily chose VPNs to protect privacy and identity (38%), followed by value and practical utility (36%), with performance and reliability as a strong third factor (26%).
+Providers should lead with clear privacy protections while transparently packaging performance guarantees and practical features into simple, value-focused plans.

 ### Themes

-#### Privacy and Identity Protection Drive Selection (40%)
+#### Privacy and Identity Protection Drive Selection (38%)

-Privacy concerns dominate VPN selection criteria, with no-logs policies ranking as the top priority among security-focused participants.
-Strong preference exists for identity masking, data encryption, and protection from tracking-participants frequently mention wanting to hide browsing activity and prevent hackers from accessing personal information.
-Encryption strength and anonymity matter more than convenience for this segment, with several explicitly citing protection from 'crazy people' and unauthorized surveillance.
-This represents a premium customer base willing to invest in verified privacy guarantees and transparent security certifications.
+Privacy concerns dominate VPN selection criteria, with no-logs policies ranking as the top priority among this segment.
+Strong preference exists for identity masking, tracking prevention, and protection from hackers accessing personal information.
+Participants frequently mention wanting to browse anonymously, avoid cookies, and keep their location hidden from surveillance.
+This segment represents privacy-conscious participants willing to prioritize security features over cost, indicating opportunity for premium privacy-focused product positioning.

 **Quotes:**